polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/datagrid-widget/README.md

         return:bool:true
 ```

+Notice, you can also turn off editing of specific cells this same way.
+The *[_edit]* argument, can be added to only cells with some specific
+values if you wish.

 The *[_on-edit-item]* lambda callback, is invoked when some cell of your datagrid has been successfully edited.
 This can be done, by
 clicking the cell, typing in a new value, and hitting carriage return. *[_on-edit-item]* will be given three important arguments;